 (Free Children's Nordic Fun Ski Event for Ages 3 to 13)

-On site registration began at 11:30 a.m., but pre-registration was highly preferred.
+On site registration began at 11:30 a.m., but pre-registration is highly preferred.

-Once again the Sons of Norway lodges from St. Cloud, Trollheim 511 ( http://www.stcloudtrollheim.org/ ); Anoka, Vennekretsen 559; and Moundsview, Fjell Syn 667 were the three lodges sponsoring this event.
-Cross country (nordic) ski equipment was provided by the Minnesota Youth Ski League for the event for those that needed them.
+Once again the Sons of Norway lodges from St. Cloud, Trollheim 511 ( http://www.stcloudtrollheim.org/ ); Anoka, Vennekretsen 559; and Moundsview, Fjell Syn 667 are the three lodges sponsoring this event.
+Cross country (nordic) ski equipment will provided by the Minnesota Youth Ski League for the event for those that need them.
 All participants received an Olympic style keepsake medal for this free event.
 We had approximately 75 kids participate in 2013 despite the cold weather and approximately 130 kids participate in 2012!
-This event was once again held at Riverside Park on the date above.
+This event will once again be held at Riverside Park on the date above.
 Riverside Park warming shelter is located at 1725 Kilian Blvd.
 SE, Saint Cloud, MN 56304 on the SE side of St. Cloud, across the river from Saint Cloud State University.

 Hot chocolate, cookies, krumkake, valffler (waffles) and rosettes were provided!